refinedev/refine/documentation/docs/core/refine-component/index.md

 :::caution Deprecated

 React Query Devtools are removed from the `@refinedev/core` and this prop is no longer supported for the configuration of the devtools.
 You can use the `@tanstack/react-query-devtools` in your app directly to use the devtools.
-For more information, please check out [FAQ - How to use React Query Devtools with refine?](/docs/guides-concepts/faq/#how-to-use-react-query-devtools-with-refine)
+For more information, please check out [FAQ - How to use React Query Devtools with Refine?](/docs/guides-concepts/faq/#how-to-use-react-query-devtools-with-refine)

 :::

 Config for customizing the React Query Devtools.
 If you want to disable the Devtools, set `devtoolConfig` to `false`.

-**refine** uses some defaults that apply to react-query devtool:
+**Refine** uses some defaults that apply to react-query devtool:

 ```ts
 {